 The secret to an amicable divorce or separation

 Divorce is never easy.
-But, as this article from SSB Law explains, if you can find a way to come to an amicable agreement with your partner, you can save yourself a lot of time, money, stress and heartache.
+But if you can find a way to come to an amicable agreement with your partner, you can save yourself a lot of time, money, stress and heartache.
 You’ll also make it a lot less painful for your children.

 Divorce and separation is likely to be one of the most stressful times of your life.
 When you separate from your partner lots of changes happen at once, and you’re faced with so many as-yet-unknown factors, such as what will happen with your finances?
 And where will your children live?